jsBoot/spitfire.js/README.md

 We use puke (https://github.com/webitup/puke), a (inhouse) versatile python build system.

-We also depend on airstrip.js (https://github.com/jsBoot/airstrip) in order to provide dependencies - though you don't require to set it up yourself.
+We also depend on airstrip.js (https://github.com/jsBoot/airstrip) in order to provide dependencies at build time - though you don't require to set it up yourself and won't depend on it at runtime.

 Dependencies are listed in YAML.